Land & People

 Year Entered by BMM1993

 In 1993 the Lord led a single missionary serving under BMM to Ethiopia.
 She entered the country as a health professional working with the country's Ministry of Health.
 Others came later and stayed from one to ten years, working in educational establishments and with government agencies.

 For reasons of sustainability, a local nonprofit organization was created and a children’s village and extensive community support for orphans and vulnerable children were established.
-As part of this organization, chapel services are held each Sunday to provide Bible teaching to children under the care of Abraham’s Oasis.
+As part of this organization, chapel services are held each Sunday to provide Bible teaching to children and those living at the village.
+The services are permitted because the founder, one of our missionaries, is a believer.
+Some of the young men and women from the village are or have attended.
 There are a number of young men and women attending tertiary education (health officer, pharmacology, nursing, civil engineering and theology).

 The government is keen to see more and more Ethiopians in roles of authority within the country, and a reduction in numbers of expatriates doing work Ethiopians can do is part of the current strategy.
 We are therefore training up Ethiopians to do the work.

 Our team here would like to see Christian workers who are willing to live in some of the more remote parts of Ethiopia, supporting government agencies with skills such as teaching in most disciplines for higher education and in universities.
 Medical professionals willing to teach nurses and doctors in areas away from the capital city are also needed.